khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Dropdown buttons

-A dropdown button triggers a [dropdown](/components/dropdown-overview) and uses the [chevron-down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) icon to the right of the text label.
+- A dropdown button triggers a [dropdown](/components/dropdown-overview) and uses the [chevron-down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) icon to the right of the text label.
 The chevron is the only icon that should be present with a text label.
+- A dropdown button is split when additional related actions are available.
+The left half displays the default action and the additional related actions are contained within the attached dropdown on the right half.
+The options available in the dropdown perform the action on click.

 ### Icon-only buttons